 3) Get ready for Fear to attack you many times a day.
 Be prepared with comebacks.
 For example,

 - “What will they think?”
-Comeback: Who cares what they think.
+Comeback: Who cares what they think?
 What does my Inner Self think?
 My Inner Self knows this isn’t a good fit.
-It’s urging me towards a different path
+It’s urging me toward a different path

 - “What if __________ happens, you’ll be destitute!”
 Come up with answers like, “Well, I’d apply for a job at _________, “or, “I’d move back home with my Mom,” or “I’d sell my hair/ovaries/plasma if I had to.”